danlawless/auracle/book/README.md

 # The Sovereignty Series

-Two companion books for understanding, surviving, and healing from narcissistic relationships and trauma bonds.
+A four-volume journey from recognition through embodiment—for those healing from narcissistic relationships, trauma bonds, and dysregulated family systems.

 ---